Skip to content

 For sure!
 These little bite-sized energy balls do just that!
 Give you energy!
 They are supplied with a bunch of good fats and energy to help you keep going throughout the day.

-To store: You can either place them in a zip-top bag or an airtight container.
-Just make sure to freeze them for a little bit once you roll them into balls so that they harden up.
-This helps the energy balls to hold their shape when you add them to the bag.
+You can either place them in a zip-top bag or an airtight container.
+If storing in a bag, I like to freeze them a little longer initially so they retain their shape when placed in the bag.

-If storing at room temperature, I’ll typically store them in an airtight container so that I can spread the balls out to where they don’t touch too much.
-This helps to make sure that they don’t stick together.
+If storing at room temperature, store them in an airtight container so that the balls don’t touch or stick together.
 They will keep for about 1 week at room temperature or around 2 weeks in the refrigerator.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!